 An individual who seeks completely confidential assistance may do so by speaking with professionals who have a legally protected capability to maintain confidentiality.
-Confidential reporting options are available through our onsite Counseling Services with a licensed Therapist or off-campus through the Gnomon Student Assistance Program (GSAP) 1-800-321-2843, local rape crisis counselors, victim advocacy centers, domestic violence resources, local or state agencies, and emergency care facilities (please see Support Resources below).
+Confidential reporting options are available through our onsite Counseling Services with a Licensed Therapist or off-campus through the Gnomon Student Assistance Program (GSAP) at 1-800-321-2843, local rape crisis counselors, victim advocacy centers, domestic violence resources, local or state agencies, and emergency care facilities (please see Support Resources below).
 Information shared with these resources remains confidential and will not be shared with Gnomon or anyone else without the express permission of the individual seeking services.

 - Non-Academic Appeal Process & Guidelines

 - Clery Center resources for Students and Families

 Supportive measures are non-disciplinary, nonpunitive individualized services offered as appropriate, as reasonably available, and without charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed, to ensure equal access to education.

 - Course or schedule related adjustments or modifications

 - Increased security and monitoring of certain areas of the campus

 - Providing additional training and education materials for students and employees